lasseklein/directus/docs/guides/headless-cms/live-preview/nextjs.md

 ## Create Post Pages

 We'll need a basic page to display all the posts.
-For this, create the file `pages.tsx` under `app/posts/[id]` with the following content:
+For this, create the file `page.tsx` under `app/posts/[id]` with the following content:

 ```tsx